robimaliqi/rails-_newsAPI/README.md

 ### Gemfile

-This file lists all the dependencies required for the application to run.
+This file lists all the gems required for the application to run.
 It includes the dotenv-rails, json, and geocoder gems, among others.

 ### Testing